 This hall had the same style ceilings and pillars as the hall above.
 This was fascinating seeing the weapons used from forks to swords and also some artwork on display.

 The Legend of The Well

-From the courtyard I exited through an archway to the well which has a legend attached to it.
-Basically the story tells of 3 Turkish prisoners who Ion of Hunedora promised freedom on completion of the well.
-It took the prisoners 15 years to complete digging through rock to find water.
-Unfortunately for the prisoners Ioan has passed away and his wife decided not to respect her husband promise and decided to kill the prisoners.
+From the courtyard, I exited through an archway to the well which has a legend attached to it.
+Basically the story tells of 3 Turkish prisoners who Ion of Hunedoara promised freedom on completion of the well.
+It took the prisoners 15 years to complete digging through solid rock to find water.
+Unfortunately for the prisoners, Ioan has passed away and his wife decided not to respect her husband promise and decided to kill the prisoners.
 Their final wish was to be able to write on a piece of stone in the well.
 The prisoners wrote on the stone “You may have water but you have no soul”.
 The stone is now at home in the chapel.

 The Mace Tower

-I had finished my tour of this stunning fairytale castle and had really enjoyed and recommend to anyone that likes history and architecture.
+I had finished my tour of this stunning fairytale castle and had really enjoyed and I recommend a visit to anyone that likes history and architecture.
 Now my turn to look after the puppy before visiting the Torture museum next door.

 Other Photos of the visit including interior and exterior photos.